-The Polish army will acquire its own micro-class drones.
-The competition for the supply of small unmanned aerial vehicles, announced by the Arms Inspectorate of the Ministry of Defense of Poland, has recently completed.
+The Polish army will acquire its own drones micro grade.
+The competition for the supply of small unmanned aerial vehicles, announced by the Armaments Inspectorate of the Ministry of Defense of Poland, has recently ended.

 The subject of the order for the Polish Army is six systems of unmanned aerial vehicles capable of performing surveillance functions in day and night conditions, regardless of weather and climatic conditions, using special equipment.
 Apparently, the Polish military expects to use similar equipment for reconnaissance purposes.